Preserving Expert-Level Privacy in Offline Reinforcement Learning: EXPERIMENTAL DETAILS

-For tuning the expert-level DP-SGD baseline, we vary $\eta$ and noise multiplier over the same ranges as specified above.
-We again let the model train for as long as possible with the given value of $\epsilon$, and report the average episodic return obtained over 10 evaluation runs spaced over the last 10000 steps of training.
+We tune the following hyperparameters for our method: learning rate $\eta$, batch size $b$, probability of sampling from $\mathcal{D}_{unst}^\Pi$ during training ($p$), and DP-SGD noise multiplier ($s$) which is the standard deviation of the gaussian noise applied to the gradients divided by the clipping threshold.
+We perform a grid search over all hyper-parameters.
+The search spaces for different hyperparameters are as follows: $\eta$ - [0.0001, 0.0005, 0.001, 0.005, 0.01], $b$ - [64, 128, 256], $p$ - [0.9, 0.8, 0.5, 0.0], and $s$ - [10.0, 20.0, 30.0, 40.0, 50.0, 80.0].
+For each configuration of hyperparameters, we let the model train for as long as possible with the given value of $\varepsilon_2$.
+We report the average episodic return obtained over 10 evaluation runs spaced over the last 10000 steps of training.
+The best hyper-parameter configurations for each setting are given in Table \ref{tab:hparams}.